how I traveled to 6 countries in 16 days!

 This city was probably our most expensive, even though we literally walked 80% and took the underground like 20% of the time.

-I will soon write a whole guide about traveling and expenses in Rome, so sign up for my newsletter to get notified!
+I will soon write a whole guide about my exact expenses in Rome, so sign up for my newsletter to get notified!

 Florence wasn’t really targeted, but we had to transfer here for going to Pisa, so we spent a little time here as well.
 It was super stressful though since we tried to get to a specific basilica, and we got lost haha.